January 30, 2023, by: Jamie Sandford

 Like Bamboo, cork flooring is popular for its green credentials, but also because it is warm and quiet under foot, thanks to its softer nature compared to hardwood.
 Corks soft, flexible nature is both its strength and its weakness where durability is concerned.

 As with most home flooring options, you get what you pay for so lean towards a trusted quality product.
 Cork flooring from Torlys and USFloors both have a strong reputation.
-For more top cork flooring brands read our reviews here.

 - Dent Resistance – With its springy quality cork flooring rebounds well from minor dinks and high traffic, but being softer than wood you really must treat it with respect; sharp objects, high heels and dragging heavy tables etc across cork floors are a recipe for disaster.